Cost of Ownership

 Learning with an actual teacher provides more information and yields better outcomes than self-learning alone.
 Self learning is great!
 But a single lesson with a teacher can be worth several hours of personal trial and error.
 It can also prevent you from developing posture and technique problems that you have to overcome later.
 That said, lessons are the largest cost of playing the guzheng.
 Your best bet is to find the balance of lessons and self-learning that work for you.

-The estimate that a year of lessons would cost $1500-$2500 assumes a weekly lesson of between $30 and $50 per week for 48 weeks.
+The estimate that a year of lessons costs $1500-$2500 assumes a weekly lesson of between $30 and $50 per week for 48 weeks.
 That leaves 4 weeks left over for vacations, busy schedules, and the like.
-To spread your budget you could take lessons less frequently and fill in the time with extra practice and self study, or look for group lesson discounts to defer the cost among several students.
+To spread your budget you could take lessons every two weeks and fill in the time with extra practice and self study.
+You can also look for group lesson discounts to defer the cost among several students.
 An increasing number of teachers are offering video lessons as well - perhaps you could work out a mix of in-person lessons and video checkups.
 Discuss your particular balance with your teacher.
-In my estimate at the top of the page I drop the numbers to $1,000-$2,000 to account for the fact that most students go less than 48 times per year.
-School summers, family events, and other real-world events typically take up some time.
+In my estimate at the top of the page I drop the numbers to $1,000-$2,000 as most students go less than 48 times per year.
+(Summer trips, school conflicts, etc.)